krebbl/react-svg-canvas/README.md

 * Deploying - **npm run deploy-gh-pages** - Deploys the contents of `./gh-pages` to the `gh-pages` branch.
 GitHub will pick this up automatically.
 Your site will be available through *<user name>.github.io/<project name>`.
 * Generating stats - **npm run stats** - Generates stats that can be passed to [webpack analyse tool](https://webpack.github.io/analyse/).
 This is useful for investigating what the build consists of.

+### Roadmap

+Main goal: Simplify the process of visualizing ideas, plans and information

+* Implement basic elements with tests
+* Implement demo editor
+* TODO: ...
+* Build extendable editor like Atom which allows developers to create their own plugins

 ## Highlighting Demo for the Site

 ```js